ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab08.md

 The scores should be right-justified with width 3 (there should be two spaces before a one-digit number, and one space before a two-digit number).
 So you can assume that the "grades" inputted will not be composed of more than 3 digits.
 Hint for formatting: remember setw.

 ---
-<h3>PALINDROME.CPP</h3>
+## Program to check if an input string is a palindrome
+Open a file named palindrome.cpp.
 Write a recursive function that returns true if an input string is a palindrome and false if it is not.
 You can do this by checking if the first character equals the last character, and if so, make a recursive call with the input string minus the first and last characters.
 You will have to define a suitable stopping condition.

 Then write a program that takes in a string as user input, then calls the above function and outputs the result.
 Input string may have characters and numbers.
 Ignore case when comparing two chracters.